collinsmunyendo/collinsmunyendo.github.io/about.md

 Prior to Silensec, I was a Software Engineer at [TeleTracking Technologies](https://www.teletracking.com/) where I worked in a team to research and improve patient flow in Rwanda's healthcare system.

 I have also worked as a Network Engineer at [Kenya Web Limited](https://www.kenyaweb.com/) where I set up and configured networks for customers.
-I also provided technical suppor to the customers.
+I also provided technical support to the customers.